AyyyyyPapi/ayyyyypapi.github.io/README.md

 # For now, here is a syntax for the musical chat:

-!notes c4:4 would play a C in the 4th Octave (Middle C) for the duration 4 (a quarter note)
+!notes c4:4 would play a C in the 4th Octave (Middle C) for the duration 4 (a 1/4 note)

 So to play a tune, you could type something like this:

 !notes e4:4 d4:4 c4:4 d4:4 e4:8 r:8 e4:8 r:8 e4:2 d:8 r:8 d:8 r:8 d4:2 e4:8 r:8 g4:8 r:8 g4:2

 for the first half of mary had a little lamb.